 Experts say the answer is a puzzle.
 By Dana G. Smith and Katie Mogg It makes sense in principle: You exercise your muscles to make them stronger and prevent frailty and decline; shouldn’t your brain ...

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."
-New research shows that engaging games and puzzles may reduce dementia risk in older adults.
-Those who ...
+A study published in JAMA Network Open looked at a broad range of activities that stimulate the brain and ...

 More than six million Americans suffer from Alzheimer’s disease or dementia, and that number continues to grow significantly as the U.S. population ages.
 Researchers across the globe are trying to ...